 - Ability to handle unexpected schedule changes with patience, flexibility and a positive attitude

 Impact Read more

-See our Facebook album for photos from one of our past short-term trips to Bolivia.
+See our Facebook album for photos from our last short-term trip to Guatemala.

 Read about Stephen’s short-term trip experience on our blog.